Jérémie: History

-During 1762, French General Thomas-Alexandre Dumas was born here.
-He is mostly known for fighting under Napoleon in Italy and Egypt.
+During 1762, Creole General Thomas-Alexandre Dumas was born here.
+He is mostly known for fighting under Napoleon in Italy and Egypt and for being the father of writer Alexandre Dumas.

+In 1954 Jérémie was hit by Hurricane Hazel which destroyed much of the city and destroyed many neighboring inland villages.
+Hazel travelled north along the continental US east coast and went on to kill 39 Americans and 85 people in Canada.

 In 1964, during the Jérémie Vespers, the Haitian army and the Tonton Macoutes massacred 27 people in Jérémie.

 In the early 2000s, archaeologists uncovered an ancient synagogue of Crypto-Jews in the city, the only one found on the island.
 Jérémie has historically been inhabited by many mixed-race families of Jewish descent.

 In the aftermath of the 2010 earthquake, a food aid convoy transporting aid delivered to Jérémie Airport through Jérémie encountered a hijacking attempt by 20 men, on 30 January 2010.
 Medical supplies have also been airlifted through the airport, due to the increase in medical needs from injured refugees arriving in the wake of the quake.

 In October 2016, Jérémie was almost completely destroyed by Hurricane Matthew as it went past Haiti.

 Roughly 40 nmi west of the city lies Navassa Island, which is claimed by Haiti and the United States.